mrkev/blog/src/2022/yip.md

 # Yip

-This blog is written in yip, a very opinionated blogging platform I put together because I guess that's a rabbit hole I guess I had to go down.
-It's built on top of [sphido](https://github.com/sphido/sphido), and focuses on what I need and how I think I'll like to blog.
-I do incorporate some cool ideas and opinions I thought would be worth a blog post about.
+This blog is built with `yip`, a very opinionated static site generator for blogging I put together because I guess that's the rabbit I had to go down through before I could get to writing.
+It _is_ a good topic for a first blog post though, so I'll quickly describe some of its interesting parts. `yip` is built on top of [sphido](https://github.com/sphido/sphido), focuses on what I need, and is built for how I think I'll want to blog.
+I won't release it on `npm` because I built it for me, but I do incorporate some cool ideas and opinions I thought would be worth sharing.

-## 1. Filename is irrelevant
+## 1. No filename formats

 One thing I dislike about some blogging platforms out there is the reliance on a specific filename format.
-I don't like this, because it the first thing one has to do when writing something new is to remember a format.
-Moreover, I don't want to relinquish control over what the URL for the blogpost will be.
+I don't want my posts to _have_ to be called `2012-09-12-how-to-write-a-blog.md`.
+It just means I'll have to google it every time before I can start writing something.
+Moreover, I don't want to relinquish control over what the URL for the blogpost will be; I don't want my url to be `blog.blog/posts/2012/09/12/how-to-write-a-blog.html`.

-Yip works just like a static http server.
-In this blog, I think I'll follow a file structure similar to:
+`yip` generates a site that works just like a static http server; the file path is the URL path, and every directory gets an `index.html`.
+Having the year in my URL sounds like something I want, and separating files into multiple folders sounds desirable too, so for this blog I think I'll follow a file structure similar to this:

 ```
 content/